Policy, Research & International

 In June 2017 AAG approved the move of $454,000 funds of the RM Gibson Research Fund (previously held within a separate account within AAG) into the Australian Association of Gerontology Research Trust as a separate program called the RM Gibson Research Fund.
 The RM Gibson Research Fund is continuing to be used for the same purposes as it has in the past, namely providing support to early researchers to further their careers in gerontological research through the distribution of annual grants for cutting edge research projects.

 In June 2018 the Trustees established the focus for the AAG Research Trust, the investment strategy, disbursement strategy and a new program called the Strategic Research Grants of the AAG Research Trust made possible through the Nicolson bequest.
-The first funding round for the Strategic Research Grants are due to commence on 1 August 2018.
+The first funding round for the Strategic Research Grants commenced in August 2018.

 Special thanks to William Peter Steele Nicolson who made this very generous bequest, supported by the executor of his Estate and Herbert Smith Freehills.